Free Will

 When I first contemplated sharing my story of personal transformation, I slammed into a fair bit of resistance: “Don’t write a book about enlightenment - everyone does that when they first awaken.”
 “How do you know you have awakened?
 Maybe your ego just wants to tell its story.”
 “Leave well enough alone.
 Everyone will awaken in their own time.”

 That being said, there is such a thing as free will.
-I agree with the spiritual ideal that every soul has a sovereign right, and maybe even a deeper reason, to follow their own path.
-Each of us has a role to play in this lifetime - a role that is, no doubt, intricately woven through the grid of universal consciousness.
-I also agree with respected spiritual teachers, like Eckhart Tolle, who believe that humanity is gradually shifting to higher consciousness, and that increasingly more people will be experiencing spontaneous spiritual awakenings.
-But, what if time is running out?
-What if the Universe is looking for faster ways to wake people up?
-Perhaps my life’s purpose was to act as both guinea pig and trail blazer?
+I agree with the spiritual ideal that every soul has a sovereign right - perhaps even a deeper reason - to follow its own path.
+Each of us has a role to play in this lifetime, one intricately woven into the fabric of universal consciousness.
+I also resonate with respected spiritual teachers such as Eckhart Tolle, who believe that humanity is gradually shifting toward higher consciousness, and that more people will be experiencing spontaneous spiritual awakenings.

-Whether higher powers had nominated me, or my soul volunteered to give it a whirl, I did my best to pave a path that was safe to follow, regardless of religion, spirituality, culture, race, gender, age, etc. Trail blazing is lonely work, but the choice was mine… stick out a human existence til the end - or choose a different path?
-Write a book - or keep it to myself?
-Everyone has free will, including me, but I also have hindsight, and I wish I’d known decades ago that there was a better way to live.
+Whether higher powers nominated me or my soul volunteered to give it a whirl, I did my best to pave a path that is safe to follow - regardless of religion, spirituality, culture, race, gender, age, etc. Trailblazing is lonely work, but the choice was mine: endure a human existence until the end, or choose a different path?
+Write a book, or keep the experience to myself?

 My greatest wish is that you may benefit from my experience.
-Exercise your free will, choose a path that transcends the ordinary…and then tell everyone how wonderful it feels!
+Exercise your free will.
+Choose a path that transcends the ordinary - and then tell everyone how wonderful it feels!

 D 🩵